spacetelescope/stwcs/doc/source/headerlet_def.rst

     9       IMAGE       WCSDVARR              2     64x32        -32
     10      IMAGE       WCSDVARR              3     64x32        -32
     11      IMAGE       WCSDVARR              4     64x32        -32
-    12      BINTABLE    WCSCORR                     18Fx10R

 There may be a lot of extensions appended to this FITS file, but the sum total of all these new extensions comes to approximately 100kB for ACS/WFC images (our sample only requires 86400 bytes), making them a space efficient means of managing all the distortion and WCS information.

 Headerlet Definition
 ====================
-The `headerlet` needs to be a self-consistent, fully described definition of a WCS and its distortion.
-The WCS and SIP coefficients get derived from the SCI header directly, along with the keywords which refer to the extensions with the NPOLFILE and D2IMFILE corrections.
-The science observation will be stripped from the original WCS which will be saved to a headerlet so that the user can always revert back to the original WCS solution at any time.
+The `headerlet` needs to be a self-consistent, fully described definition of a WCS and its distortion for all chips/detectors of a single exposure.
+The WCS and SIP coefficients get derived from the SCI header directly, along with the all keywords which refer to the extensions with the optional NPOLFILE and D2IMFILE corrections.
+The full 'headerlet' will be stored as a multi-extension FITS object that includes a primary header, an extension for each chip which only contains the WCS and distortion keywords, and any additional extensions for optional distortion correction information.
+This object can be written out to a file and/or attached to an existing image's FITS file as a new extension.

+The science observation's original WCS will be saved to a headerlet so that the user can always revert back to the original WCS solution at any time.
 There will be an option to permanently delete the original WCS and not save it to a headerlet.

 New WCS Extension